GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Experiment, and Performance Details

 \section{Experiment, and Performance Details}

 Unless stated otherwise, all experiments were conducted on a single NVIDIA RTX~A4500 GPU with 20\,GB of VRAM.
 Our method operates in linear color space; datasets provided in sRGB are internally linearized, and final predictions are converted back to sRGB before computing the corresponding loss terms.
-This ensures that all color-dependent computations remain physically consistent while metrics remain comparable to prior work.\\ Training efficiency depends on two factors: the timing of the diffusion-prior activation and the number of views used during the intermediate segmentation-lifting stage.
-In our default configuration, the average training time per scene is approximately 1.5 hours.
+This ensures that all color-dependent computations remain physically consistent while metrics remain comparable to prior work.\\ Depth/normal and albedo models are used only as offline preprocessing ($\approx$5s and $\approx$30s for 8 views), which is negligible compared to the overall optimization time ($\approx$1h20m).
+Semantic processing with SAMv2, CLIP, and DINOv2 is a one-time intermediate step ($\approx$3-5min), independent of the number of training views.
+During optimization, only a single latent diffusion model is active for a part of the optimization ($\frac{1}{3}$ of Stage~I and $\frac{1}{2}$ of Stage~II).
+The computational overhead introduced by priors is negligible in sparse settings and scales only with the number of input images, while optimization runtime remains unchanged.
+Therefore, training efficiency depends only on two factors: the timing of the diffusion-prior activation and the number of views used during the intermediate segmentation-lifting stage.
 Notably, segmentation quality has an impact on the performance of the Gaussian representation.
-While using more views for the iterative segmentation merging improves consistency and reduces object-level ambiguities, it also increases computational overhead: ~1min for 25 views and ~5mins for 100 views.
+While using more views for the iterative segmentation merging improves consistency and reduces object-level ambiguities, it also increases computational overhead: $\approx$1min for 25 views and $\approx$5min for 100 views.
 This trade-off becomes particularly important in novel-view synthesis (NVS) and relighting tasks, where inaccurate or overly coarse segmentation (e.g., multiple materials merging into a single region or a single region being split up into multiple segmentation classes) can degrade the final reconstruction.
 This performance decrease is however not severe and thus for all conducted experiments a total of 100 novel render viewpoints are leveraged to create a robust segmentation.